bartlomiejwo/intranet/README.md

 # intranet
-An app for company internal communication
+An app for internal communication within a company